rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 {% endraw %}
 {% endhighlight %}

-As shown in the next section, we will start the animation with a button click, however, adding `window.onload = function(){ draw(); }` to the end of the JavaScript file will have the animation start as soon as the page loads. portion.
+As shown in the next section, we will start the animation with a button click that calls `draw('objID', 'drivePath')`.
+However, adding `window.onload = function(){ draw(); }` to the end of the JavaScript file will have the animation start as soon as the page loads.

 #### Modifications for Embedded JavaScript